Skip to content

 • Each context evolves independently.
 The worlds context can ship v0.2.0 without the platform context knowing.

-• The contract surface is one struct (the attribution envelope), not a protocol.
+• The contract surface is the module store + the version field on the response, not a protocol.

-• Every cross-version reasoning question (“did the agent regress at the version bump?”) is a customer / operator question answered against continuous data, not a platform-side computation.
+• Every cross-version reasoning question (“did the deployment regress at the version bump?”) is a customer / operator question answered against continuous data, not a platform-side computation.

 What about legitimate cross-version reasoning?